Menstrual Equity Fund

 Phase 1: Research and engagement

-Throughout 2022–23, Women and Gender Equality Canada (WAGE) undertook research and engagement activities to better understand the menstrual equity landscape in Canada.
+Throughout 2022–23, WAGE undertook research and engagement activities to better understand the menstrual equity landscape in Canada.
 This included:

-- An online survey to over 200 not-for-profit organizations, led by WAGE
+- An online survey of over 200 not-for-profit organizations, led by WAGE

-- Five group discussions and several bilateral discussions with community organizations (shelters, food banks, community centres, and friendship centres), attended by the Parliamentary Secretary
+- Five group discussions and several bilateral discussions with community organizations (shelters, food banks, community centres, and friendship centres)

 - Environmental scans on the menstrual equity landscape across Canada, including the existing programming and initiatives in place to address period poverty, led by the Community-Based Research Centre